The EMBO practical course organized during 8-12 April 2019 at IBG.

 Cath and Vera extended service design and competency concepts to training core facility users.
-Participants learned the characteristics of effective training and A how to gather user feedback and quantify the impact of a training program.
-In the end, the “untouched” challenges (IT management, Time management) were revisited.
+Participants learned the characteristics of effective training and how to gather user feedback and quantify the impact of a training program.
+In the end, the “untouched” challenges (IT management, time management) were revisited.
 These topics were chosen by voting on the highest priority challenges captured on day 1 that had not yet been covered.
 This session was with each participant writing a ready-to-implement action plan to be followed up on their return.

 Cath Brooksbank explaining her IT-decision-tree